getredash/website/src/pages/kb/data-sources/csv-file-from-a-url.md

 Just replace `cached_query_xxxx` with the ID of your query from step 3 and click **Execute**.
 All the data from your CSV will appear in the results panel.

-> It makes sense to used `cached_query` instead of `query` because the CSV file is unlikely to change.
-QRDS queries are also faster when a cached result is used.
+{% callout info %} It makes sense to used `cached_query` instead of `query` because the CSV file is unlikely to change.
+QRDS queries are also faster when a cached result is used. {% endcallout %}

 Now you can use QRDS to filter, aggregate, and combine the CSV using SQLite syntax.